rtlines/rtlines.github.io/README.md

 <img src="RTLsmall.jpg" alt="photo" width="150"/>

 ## Draft Text Books
-I have draft version of a four semester introductory physics series.
+I have draft version of a four-semester introductory physics textbook series.
 There are some quirks in what I have done.
-There are not problem sets in the text books.
-These could be used with an on-line problem set like Sapling Learning or Mastering Physics.
+There are no problem sets in the textbooks.
+These could be used with an on-line problem set like Sapling Learning's system or Mastering Physics.
 I have problem sets done for some classes, but I don't want to publish them online at this point.

 [Introductory Physics I Mechanics](https://rtlines.github.io/PH121_Text_Book_0.31071.pdf)
 <br />